 Competing interests: Authors declare no competing interests.

-Data and materials availability: All information needed to reproduce the results of this manuscript are in the main text and Materials and Methods section, and the will be made available upon publication of this work on GitHub.
+Data and materials availability: All information needed to reproduce the results of this manuscript are in the main text and Materials and Methods section, and the Python code developed (which also makes use of Brian 2.0 packages) will be made available upon publication of this work on GitHub.

 References